Ruby Lin: Early life

-Lin was born and raised in Taipei, Taiwan, the eldest of four children, having one brother a year younger the other, six years younger, and a half-sister, ten years younger, from her father's second marriage.
+Lin was born and raised in Wugu, New Taipei City, Taiwan.
 Her father was a businessman, and her mother a housewife.
-Her English name is from her mother's love of the jewel.
-After her parents' divorce, when Lin was seven years old, she lived with her mother, who took her to visit relatives in Japan every year.
+Her English name, Ruby, is from her mother's love of the jewel.
+As the eldest of four children in family, Lin has two younger brothers—one a year younger and the other six years younger—and a half-sister, ten years younger, from her father’s second marriage after divorcing from Lin's mother when Lin was 7.
+After her parents' divorce, Lin lived with her mother, who took her to visit relatives in Japan every year.
 She graduated from Ri Xin Primary School and Zhong Dian High School.
-Lin originally planned on going to the United Kingdom to study after high school graduation but she didn't, never considering the prospect of an acting career.
-However, she began her acting career at age seventeen as a part-time model.
-Her first TV commercial was for Jasmine Tea in 1994.
+Lin originally planned on going to the United Kingdom to study after high school graduation.
+However, she was discovered by a talent agent at the age of seventeen, during her second year in high school, and started working as a part-time commercial model.
+Her first TV commercial was for a tea brand in 1994.

-Lin's parents did not like the idea of their daughter being involved in the entertainment industry, but she decided to pursue an acting career.
-After appearing in many commercials, her parents finally agreed to allow her to sign a contract with an entertainment-management company.

-Following high school graduation, Lin joined Jessie and Jones Entertainment Ltd on her 20th birthday.
+Lin’s parents were initially opposed to her involvement in the entertainment industry.
+After appearing in several commercials, her parents eventually agreed to let her sign with an entertainment-management company.
+She officially joined Jessie and Jones Entertainment Ltd on her 20th birthday, shortly after graduating from high school.

-Over the years, she has also helped her parents to reconcile.

 Career

 Early work: 1995–1996

 When Lin received her first experience in front of the camera in 1995, for a minor role, she started to develop a passion for acting.
 After filming her first TV commercial, Lin caught the attention of TV and film directors, and many companies began seeking her for roles.
 She received her first role in the film School Days, with Jimmy Lin and Takeshi Kaneshiro.
-From 1995 to 1997, Lin had roles in several Taiwanese TV series and began to attract attention and buzz from the media.
+From 1995 to 1997 after MD completed, Lin had roles in several Taiwanese TV series and began to attract attention and buzz from the media.
 In 1996, Lin went to China for the first time to film; she considered this a period of valuable experience and a time that she began to learn about acting.